jdonkervliet/jdonkervliet.github.io/_posts/2020-08-24-gitlab-to-github.md

 >  No source repositories were detected at \<repo_url>.
 Please check the URL and try again.

-Because I know the repo URL to be correct, it took a while before I figured that my two-factor authentication (2FA) was the issue.
+Because I knew the repo URL to be correct, it took a while before I figured that my two-factor authentication (2FA) was the issue.
 Thank you, error message!

 The proper way to solve this, is to create a `read_repository` access token, and use that as your password.
 Instead, I temporarily disabled my 2FA.

 # Moving Merge Requests and Issues from GitLab to GitHub

 Because many repositories belonged to single developers, only a few repositories contained merge requests (and issues).
-Whereas [GitLab's import tool](https://docs.gitlab.com/ee/user/project/import/github.html) imports a GitHub repository including its pull requests, issues, wikis, and other data, GitHub's importer only imports the barebones Git repository.
+Whereas [GitLab's import tool](https://docs.gitlab.com/ee/user/project/import/github.html) imports a GitHub repository including its pull requests, issues, wikis, and other data, GitHub's importer only imports the bare-bones Git repository.

 Because I did not want to lose data, I searched the Internet for third-party tools that can do the job.
 I quickly found [node-gitlab-2-github](https://github.com/piceaTech/node-gitlab-2-github), which works reasonably well.
 Among other things, it allows you to import issues and pull requests.
 It can also map GitLab usernames to GitHub usernames, which prevents @-mentions from breaking.
 Its README is clear, and the process is straightforward.
 Get access tokens for both GitLab and GitHub, fill in the `settings.ts` file, and let the script do its work.